Photographing Vietnam with Christine

 other.
 People has the part which cannot give way.
 Weather of Vietnam was

 unstable especially in early spring.
 But I gradually got accustomed to the cold weather.
 But Christine didn't like the cold weather.
-I could understand her feeling.
+I knew her feeling.
+Few days

-Few days later, she left for Bangkok to catch the sunshine.
+later, she left for Bangkok to catch the sun.

 Today's piece